qdrant/landing_page/qdrant-landing/content/documentation/embeddings/premai.md

 if os.environ.get("PREMAI_API_KEY") is None:
     os.environ["PREMAI_API_KEY"] = getpass.getpass("PremAI API Key:")
 ```

-And here is how you do for javascript

 ```typescript
 import Prem from '@premai/prem-sdk';
 import { QdrantClient } from '@qdrant/js-client-rest';